 Medieval Dinan, one of the best preserved small towns in Brittany.
 It is set high above the Rance River with 3km long ramparts, half-timbered houses, attractive art galleries and craft shops, cobbled streets lined with crooked, creaking half-timbered houses straight out of the Middle Ages.
-Dinan also has a 14th-century Castle and a 15th-century Clock Tower (Tour de l’Horloge).
-Climb the 158 steps to see the panoramic views from the top.
+Dinan also has a 14th-century Castle and 15th-century Clock Tower (Tour de l’Horloge).
+Climb the 158 steps to the top for panoramic views.

 Definitely worth a visit!

 The port of Dinan is one of the most picturesque parts of the town.
 The quay is lined with old stone houses, many of which are now waterside restaurants and shops.
 There is also a 15th-century stone bridge and a 250m long x 40m high viaduct with ten arches to marvel over.
 Take a stroll up and down the quayside and enjoy a boat trip on the river on Jaman V. This takes you to our beautiful village of Léhon and back, with some stunning scenery along the way.

 Dinard is part of the Emerald Coast, which has an astounding 220 miles of marked hiking paths and nearly 25 miles of coastline.
 As you wander the streets, you will see the beautiful Belle Époque villas and stripy beach tents.
 It is popular with families who love beaches and coastal walks.
 There are plenty of lovely shops too for a bit of retail therapy!
 The Promenade Clair de Lune is a lovely waterside walk with palms and lush tropical plants.
 Dinard is worth visiting all year round.